 The mission of Discovery Institute for Addictive Disorders is to provide high quality habilitation and rehabilitation services to the chemically dependent adult population and their families statewide.

 In 1970, Discovery Institute was established in New Jersey as a state-operated, residential drug-free rehab center.
-We believe in the philosophy of the therapeutic community, which is a treatment style that uses peer interaction as a catalyst for positive change.
-Please click here to learn about the Therapeutic Community (TC) and get an idea of what treatment is like.
+We believe in the philosophy of the integrated treatment model, which is a treatment style that uses peer interaction as a catalyst for positive change.

 Throughout time Discovery Institute’s treatment has changed to meet the individual needs of alcohol and drug addiction.
 Discovery Institute continues to view drug and alcohol addiction as a disorder of the whole person affecting every aspect of their behavior, belief system, and lifestyle.
 We have served as guide to more than 7,000 chemically affected persons on the path toward personal recovery and a new beginning.
 Discovery offers unlimited hope, realistic solutions, and viable alternatives to the nightmare of drug abuse and alcoholism.

 Discovery Institute, formerly known as Discovery House, was operated under the auspices of the New Jersey State Department of Health until 1984, when approval was granted by the state enabling us to convert to a private, nonprofit corporation, which we continue to maintain today.
-Discovery Institute uses state, federal, county, and private funding sources to provide treatment to individuals statewide and at times, from the tri-state area.
+Discovery Institute uses state, federal, county, and private funding sources, as well as private insurance and self paying clients to provide treatment to people of all walks of life statewide and at times, from the tri-state area.
 As Discovery began to develop its identity as a private, nonprofit corporation, several enhancements were made to the existing programs.
 These changes included adding a short-term residential program, providing family education and therapy, as well as obtaining additional professional staff to suit the needs of our growing population.

 Discovery Institute believes that treatment must effectively address both one’s medical, mental, and spiritual health.
 Most often, an individual’s path towards recovery is rooted in their struggles with relationships, family dynamics, social skills, and lack of mental health awareness.
 In our view, the goals of recovery are global — necessitating a total change in lifestyle that encompasses an individual’s re-evaluation of values, attitudes, behavior, and social activities.